dbeitel-opentitan/opentitan/hw/ip/dma/README.md

 -   [*Transfer Size*](#dmac-transfer-size-register): Size of each transaction (equivalent to FIFO read data width)
--   [*Limit register*](#dmac-memory-buffer-limit-low-register): Marks the end of the buffer used to load ‘total size’ worth of data payloads if memory buffer auto-increment feature is used.
+-   [*Limit register*](#dmac-memory-buffer-limit-low-register): Marks the end of the buffer used to write ‘total size’ worth of data payloads if memory buffer auto-increment feature is used.
 DMAC shall set an overflow indication if the buffer limit is reached.
 -   [*DMAC Control register*](#dmac-control-register)